emacs-mirror/emacs/mps/manual/source/reference/index.rst

     *arena* is the arena to return the commit limit for.

-    Returns the commit limit in bytes.
+    Returns the commit limit in :term:`bytes <byte (1)>`.
 The commit limit controls how much memory the MPS can obtain from the operating system, and can be changed using :c:func:`mps_arena_commit_limit_set`.

     .. topics::